gravitational/teleport/docs/4.3/openssh_teleport.md

 #                x-teleport-role UNKNOWN OPTION (len 8)
 ```

-Then add the following lines to all OpenSSH nodes `/etc/ssh/sshd_config` and restart sshd.
+Then add the following lines to  `/etc/ssh/sshd_config` on all OpenSSH nodes, and restart `sshd`.

 ``` yaml
 HostKey /etc/ssh/api.example.com